 Since the rest of the day’s activities were situated

 The stoic guards at Prague Castle are one of the main draws for tourists.
 People pester them and make idiotic poses next to them hoping to impress their friends.
 This guy was pretty good at ignoring all the knuckleheads yucking it up around him.
 Our guidenotes said that these uniforms were designed by the set designer of the movie "Amadeus".

-of the day’s activities were situated in the Old Town, we also proceeded down the long and winding road off the hill.
+in the Old Town, we also proceeded down the long and winding road off the hill.
 We soon lost contact with Little Red Riding Sneakers and his band of Merry Men.
 We headed toward the Charles Bridge.
 Our route took us past a good number of intriguing restaurants and bars - all of which were closed.
 As we drew near the bridge we found that we had to veer a couple of hundred yards west in order to gain access to the entrance to the bridge that we wished to use to go eastward.
 As we headed under the bridge arches we took time to stop in a fascinating little puppet shop where I bought a marionette for our travel room (the den).
 Only a few steps from there we found a tacky souvenir shop with the friendliest person in Prague working there.
 It turned-out that she was actually Ukrainian.
 When I saw a shelf full of Disney character nesting dolls, I decided to get my co-worker Charlie’s daughter the Little Mermaid set of dolls.
 We got a couple of other little trinkets too.

 When Gail and I got out of the shop we got annoyed stares from the

 Just One of Many Courtyards